 Jump to:

+- It's almost magical!
 The chia seeds will soften, create a gel, and work almost magically to set the jam in about 10 - 15 minutes, very much like sugar and pectin do in a traditional jam recipe.

 I chose blackberries for three reasons.
-First, because they have a very low carbohydrate count.
+First, they have a very low carbohydrate count.
 Secondly, because they have recently been considered by some to be a new "superfood!"
 Just look at the nutritional benefits of blackberries!

 Blackberries